MaBeuLux88/GoogleJamCodePackage/README.md

 # GoogleJamCodePackage
-This is the package I use to solve Google Jam Code problems.
+This is the Java class I'm using to solve Google Jam Code problems.

-For this example, I just invented a small and simple exercice : for a given n in input: return n^2